 In addition to CSI reporting defined above, UE shall also apply other actions related to the activation command specified in TS 38.331 [2] for a SCell at the first opportunities for the corresponding actions once the SCell is activated.

-The interruption on PSCell or any activated SCell in SCG for EN-DC mode specified in clause 8.2 shall not occur before slot n+1+THARQNR slot length and not occur after slot n+1+THARQ+3+TSMTC_MAX+TSMTC_durationNR slot length .

-The interruption on PCell or any activated SCell in MCG for NR standalone mode specified in clause 8.2 shall not occur before slot n+1+THARQNR slot length and not occur after slot n+1+THARQ+3+TSMTC_MAX+TSMTC_durationNR slot length .
+The interruption as specified in clause 8.2 on PCell or any activated SCell in MCG for NR standalone mode, or on PSCell or any activated SCell in SCG for EN-DC mode, shall not occur before slot n+1+THARQNR slot length and not occur after:

+- slot n+1+ THARQ+3+TFirstSSBNR slot length+Ninterruption, when the SCell being activated is a known SCell in FR1 with SCell measurement cycle of 160ms or less, or a SCell in FR2;

+- slot n+1+ THARQ+3+TFirstSSB_MAXNR slot length+Ninterruption, when the SCell being activated is a known SCell in FR1 with SCell measurement cycle longer than 160ms, or an unknown SCell in FR1;

+where Ninterruption is the interruption duration, in slots, as specified in clauses 8.2.1.2.4, 8.2.2.2.2, 8.2.3.2.4, and 8.2.4.2.2 for EN-DC, SA, NE-DC, and NR-DC, respectively, and where further the applicable value depends on whether the interrupted serving cell is in the same band (intra-band) or a different band (inter-band) as the SCell being activated.

 Starting from the slot specified in clause 4.3 of TS 38.213 [3] (timing for secondary Cell activation/deactivation) and until the UE has completed the SCell activation, the UE shall report out of range if the UE has available uplink resources to report CQI for the SCell.

 Starting from the slot specified in clause 4.3 of TS 38.213 [3] (timing for secondary Cell activation/deactivation) and until the UE has completed a first L1-RSRP measurement, the UE shall report lowest valid L1 SS-RSRP range if the UE has available uplink resources to report L1-RSRP for the SCell.